isomerpages/govtech-gobusiness/_FAQ/1gc1-hotelsector.md

 Meals are to be left at the door only for rooms occupied by Persons on Stay-Home-Notice.

 #### **6. Can Hotels resume operations for event venues?**
 Yes, Hotels may resume operations for event venues subject to national Safe Management Guidelines.
 This includes a capacity of no more than five persons, excluding hotel staff per event (no multiple groups allowed).
-Marriage Solemnisations in Hotel venues are limited to 20 persons including vendors, excluding Solemniser and hotel staff.
-Please refer to Registry of Marriages’ (ROM) advisory for Solemnisations <a href="https://www.rom.gov.sg/images/ROM_infographic.jpg" target="_blank">here</a>.
+Marriage Solemnizations in Hotel venues are limited to 20 persons including vendors, excluding Solemnizer and hotel staff.
+Please refer to Registry of Marriages’ (ROM) advisory for Solemnizations <a href="https://www.rom.gov.sg/images/ROM_infographic.jpg" target="_blank">here</a>.

-#### **7. Are hotels allowed to provide meals for solemnisations, and can the meals be consumed in a private venue or restaurant?**
+#### **7. Are hotels allowed to provide meals for solemnizations, and can the meals be consumed in a private venue or restaurant?**
 Meals may be provided for no more than five persons, subject to Enterprise Singapore’s advisory for F&B establishments on its <a href="https://www.enterprisesg.gov.sg/-/media/esg/files/media-centre/media-releases/2020/jun-2020/fnb-advisory_16-june-2020/safe-management-measures-for-fb-reopening.pdf" target="_blank">website</a>.

 #### **8. Can Hotels start hosting site inspections for event venues in Phase Two?**